 As of March 31, 2025, we held a total of 2,603 patents, including 1,086 in Taiwan, 876 in the United States, 526 in China, and 115 in other countries.
 The expiration dates of our patents range from 2025 to 2044.
 We also have a total of 56 pending patent applications in Taiwan, 118 in the United States and 215 in other jurisdictions, including the PRC, Japan, Korea, Israel and Europe.
 In addition, we have registered "Himax and logo" as trademarks in Taiwan, China, Europe, Singapore, Korea, Japan and the United States.
-"CMVT" as trademarks in Taiwan and China, as well as "WISEEYE" as trademark in Israel and the United States.
+"Omniwide Film and logo" as trademarks in China, Europe, Korea, Japan and the United States, "CMVT" as trademarks in Taiwan and China, as well as "WISEEYE" as trademark in Israel and the United States.